 Proper Disposal of a Flag

 When a U.S. flag is so worn it is no longer fit to serve as a symbol of our country, it should be destroyed by burning in a dignified manner.
 Most American Legion Posts, VFW Chapters and Boy Scout Troops regularly conduct dignified flag burning ceremonies, often on Flag Day, June 14th.
-Contact your local American Legion Hall, VFW Chapter or Boy Scout Troop to inquire about the availability of this service.
+Contact your local American Legion Hall, VFW Chapter or Girl or Boy Scout Troop to inquire about the availability of this service.
 NEVER THROW A FLAG IN THE GARBAGE!

 What size flag should hang on what size flagpole?
 The usual size of a flag used at home is 3'x5'.
 On houses, a 15' or 20' flagpole should fly a 3'x5' flag.
 A 25' flagpole should use a 4'x6' flag.

 The following table shows the appropriate size for public display of the flag: